-The target allocations to venture capital, buyout, and special situations (distressed, mezzanine, infrastructure etc.) will serve as a guideline for committing capital.
-As commitments to private equity are drawn down and invested over a period of years, and distributions are returned, the committed capital will be greater than the target allocation in order to reach the target market value.
+The target allocations may include venture capital, buyout, special situations, distressed debt, mezzanine, real estate, natural resources, infrastructure etc. As commitments to private capital are drawn down and invested over a period of years, and distributions are returned, the committed capital will be greater than the target allocation in order to reach the target market value.